-If the computer unit is connected to a PC or laptop via a USB cable, you can now perform operations such as downloading games as described in Section 6.
+If the computer unit is connected to a PC or laptop via a USB cable, you can now perform operations such as loading or saving games - see Section 6.

 If instead you press a GREEN button, the device switches off.